maluio/agentic-k8s/README.md

 ## Prerequisites

-* a Linux VM (tested with Ubuntu 24.04 as guest os)
+* a Linux VM (tested with Ubuntu 24.04 as guest OS)
 * Docker running in the VM
 * an OpenAI API key